 By Suzi Conner, Area Manager, CSSM

 Choosing a lock for your self storage unit should not be taken lightly.
 You think that your property is safe because there is a fence around the property and the property has cameras.
 Those are security features that the storage company provides and they are a great deterrent for most negative activity.
 However, you can never be too safe or too precautious when it comes to your valuables.
-The lock you choose is just as important as the other features on site.
+The self storage lock you choose is just as important as the other features on site.

 Take time to choose a lock that is a heavy duty and high quality.
 The lock you choose is the last defense you have to keep your items safe and secure while in storage – whether they are in your shed or out-building on your property or in your storage unit at our many locations.

-There are so many choices of locks out there and with that goes a wide range of prices.
+There are so many choices of self storage locks out there and with that goes a wide range of prices.
 When selecting a lock, there are a few things you want to ensure the lock provides: